se-edu/se-book/gitAndGithub/branch/text.md

 {{ show_git_tabs('_2') }}

 **4. Add a commit to the master branch.** Let’s imagine it’s a bug fix.<br>
 To keep things simple for the time being, this commit should ==not involve the same content that you changed in the `feature1` branch==.
-To be on the safe side, this commit can change an entirely different file.
+To be on the safe side, you can change an entirely different file in this commit.

 <pic src="{{baseUrl}}/gitAndGithub/branch/images/sourcetree_4.png" height="100" />
 <p/>